UTF8 - Simple Library for Internationalization

 Case Conversion

-Case conversion in Unicode is a much more complicated issue than ASCII case conversion.
-This library uses standard tables published by Unicode Consortium to perform upper case to lower case conversions.
-There is also a function icompare() that performs string comparison ignoring the case.
+Case conversion in Unicode is a more complicated issue than ASCII case conversion.
+This library uses standard tables published by Unicode Consortium to perform conversions between upper-case and lower-case.
+There is also a function utf8::icompare() that performs string comparison ignoring the case.

 Building